conan-io/docs/reference/config_files/settings.rst

   but not the previous ones.

-When using the ``msvc`` compiler, the Visual Studio toolset version (the actual ``vcvars`` activation and ``MSBuild`` location) will be defined by the default provide of that compiler version:
+When using the ``msvc`` compiler, the Visual Studio toolset version (the actual ``vcvars`` activation and ``MSBuild`` location) will be defined by the default provided by that compiler version:

 - ``msvc`` compiler version '190': Visual Studio 14 2015
 - ``msvc`` compiler version '191': Visual Studio 15 2017